 Q. How are ranking points assigned to a junior player?

-Juniors who play USTA Sanctioned tournaments are assigned ranking points.
+Juniors who play USTA Level 1 through 7 tournaments are assigned ranking points.
 To learn more about this process, please click here to watch a brief video.

 Q. How are bonus points added for a Junior Player?